 - Presenter knowledge: Do the presenters have sufficient knowledge, expertise, and authority to address this topic based on evidence provided in the application?

-- Engagement strategies: The proposal explains the methods used to actively engage participants and is informed by principles of universal design.
+- Engagement strategies: Does the proposal explain the methods used to actively engage participants, and is it informed by principles of universal design?

 This can take many forms, and the following list is not exhaustive: